 So which is it going to be?
 Chances of it being a new casino are looking promising, given that Exeter currently doesn't have very much to offer in terms of land-based casinos.
 The appetite for gambling is clearly there, as plenty of locals currently enjoy various forms of online gambling, with platforms such as https://casino.paddypower.com/ providing blackjack, roulette, and slots via PCs and smartphones.

-It's therefore entirely possible that developers could seize on the surging popularity of gambling in the UK and give Exeter a mega-casino within the sprawling space.
+It's therefore entirely possible that developers could seize on the surging popularity of free roulette games online in the UK and give Exeter a mega-casino within the sprawling space.
 It has been noted that some of the scaffolding over the building site is covered with promotional images, one of which features a cartoon symbol of a film reel.
 This could be a clue that, rather than a casino, locals might be getting yet another cinema, but it's all pure speculation at this point.

 What is certain is that the new development is aiming to become a premier "lifestyle hub" and upscale entertainment district for the city.
 The glossy artist's impressions of the finished development, which you can see here, https://www.devonlive.com/news/devon-news/exeter-whsmith, show an ultra-modern design with plenty of outdoor spaces and stylish venues.